https://www.gosh.nhs.uk/our-research/nihr-gosh-clinical-research-facility/welcome-to-the-nihr-gosh-clinical-research-facility/

 If you and your grownups are happy to carry on, they will sign some paperwork and your nurse will:

-• Measure your height and weight
+- Measure your height and weight

-• Take some blood
+- Take some blood

-• Take a urine sample.
+- Take a urine sample.

 Our people

 We have doctors, nurses and play workers just like any other part of GOSH but they might work in a different way.
-You will have your own nurse and a doctor, and you might have some other people coming to see you at the Discovery Unit like a physiotherapist, pharmacist, translator or a dietician.
+You will have your own nurse and a doctor, and you might have some other people coming to see you at the CRF like a physiotherapist, pharmacist, translator or a dietician.
 You will also meet lots of other nurses who will work together to look after you.

 You might also see some other members of our team who deal with all of our paperwork behind the scenes.
 They won’t be looking after you, but they are all very friendly and can help you with thing like booking visits and processing expenses.

-You can find out who the Nurse in Charge for the day is on the noticeboard just past reception.
+You can find out who the nurse in charge for the day is on the noticeboard just past reception.

-If you need to speak to a senior nurse, you can ask to speak to our Ward Sister or one of our Matrons.
+If you need to speak to a senior nurse, you can ask to speak to our ward sister or one of our matrons.

 They work closely with other teams at GOSH and other hospitals to make sure that you know what to expect and who will be looking after you when you leave our team.